juanmf/ga/README.md

 A Generic implementatin of Genetic Algorithms.
 So far only one strategy for each Genetic operatr is implemented.
 Feel fre to contribute if you need more.

+Performance is compromised by the fact of generifing aptitude and average aptitude values instead of assuming primitive float.

 You need to implement:
 ```java
   Individual // In the example, Team